YESSCommunity/mapmaking/README.md

-# Mapmaking Course Repository
+# YESS Mapmaking Course

-This repository contains Python scripts and sample datasets for generating a variety of maps, including single maps, multiple seasonal maps, and animated maps (GIFs).
+This repository contains Python scripts and sample datasets for generating various types of maps, including single maps, multiple seasonal maps, and animated GIFs.
 These materials are part of the Mapmaking course hosted by the YESS Community.

-We are actively updating the scripts.
-You are welcome (and encouraged) to request specific features or suggest changes.
-We’ll do our best to accommodate them.
+We are actively updating the scripts, and you are welcome (and encouraged) to request specific features or suggest improvements.
+We'll do our best to accommodate your ideas.

 Have fun, and happy mapping!

+---

 ## Installation